CMM 2025-03-09

 ACTION- We bring the proposed Minute on LGBTQIA+ (which follows below) to business meeting for consideration which was held over from last month’s business meeting.

-“Concord Friends Meeting of the Religious Society of Friends affirms the following minute as our true testimony to our faith through the Living Spirit.
+“Concord Monthly Meeting of the Religious Society of Friends affirms the following minute as our true testimony to our faith through the Living Spirit.

 “Friends experience the varieties of love and gender expression in our community as gifts of God.
 We are all children of God, and we all have equal potential to reflect the Divine Light in our lives.
 The Light of the Living Spirit is present in all beings and we lift up that Spirit in all Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual and others (LGBTQIA+).
 We recognize that trans men are men, trans women are women, and nonbinary people exist; they are a blessing to our community.